yoshii-uxv/franken-laravel/.junie/guidelines.md

 ## Test Enforcement

 - Every change must be programmatically tested.
 Write a new test or update an existing test, then run the affected tests to make sure they pass.
 - Run the minimum number of tests needed to ensure code quality and speed.
-Use `sail artisan test` with a specific filename or filter.
+Use `php artisan test` with a specific filename or filter.
 </laravel-boost-guidelines>